ICI3D/DAIDD/schedule/shadow.md

 - 19:30-19:45 Summary and discussion: Impact of contact patterns, consequences of heterogeneity, and modeling options ((dushoff)) NOTE (15 mins)
 - 19:45-20:30 Tutorial: Heterogeneity in disease emergence ((reiner), (li), (pulliam)) NOTE (45 mins)
     - To get started, run the following command at the R Studio command line (after installing the ICI3D package):
-	 * NOTE TODO make this a link!
+	 * SHADOW TODO make this a link!

 <div class="row">
 <div class="col-lg-1">